-In SE mode the load is driven from the primary amplifier output for each channel (OUT+, terminals 21 and 4).
+In SE mode (see Figure 44 and Figure 45), the load is driven from the primary amplifier output for each channel (OUT+, terminals 21 and 4).

 The amplifier switches single-ended operation when the SE/BTL terminal is held high.
 This puts the negative outputs in a high-impedance state, and reduces the amplifier's gain to 1 V/V.